-- Feline Greenies Dental Treats (one of the best cat treats for bad breath)
+- Feline Greenies Dental Treats (good cat treats for bad breath)

 Moist Cat Treats

 Moist or soft cat treats are another popular option.
-These are the best cat treats for older cats who may have trouble chewing or have lost some teeth (you gotta brush ’em people!).
+These are one of the best treat options for older cats who may have trouble chewing or have lost some teeth (you gotta brush ’em people!).
 Another option is to just soak the crunchy treats above in water until they soften up or try cat milk for a liquid treat.